An Addison Holmes Mystery Volume 1

 Overall, the story is worth reading.
 It is well written, entertaining and a quick read.
-I enjoyed the character developement of each of the principles.
+I enjoyed the character development of each of the principles.
 There were several different people involved, but Liliana gives you enough character building for each one that you feel you get to know them.
-Romancing the Book

 My life was a disaster.